xavenna/stellar-enigma/README.md

 # stellar-enigma
-A game engine that uses the SFML framework.
+A Top-Down, 2-D game engine

 stellar-enigma is a Top-Down, 2-D engine, inspired by games like the original Legend Of Zelda.
 It is currently a Work in Progress